 [Ietf-calsify] GEO in draft-ietf-calsify-rfc2445bis-07.txt

-> Can you restate your point in a succinct
+> Thanks for your comment.
+Can you restate your point in a succinct

 > proposed textual change?

 If I read it correctly, it doesn't call for a textual change.
 It's

 simply pointing out that six decimal places/one meter may be spurious